jedisct1/rust-jwt-simple/README.md

 A new JWT implementation for Rust that focuses on simplicity.

-JWT-Simple is unopinionated and supports all commonly deployed authentication and signature algorithms:
+`jwt-simple` is unopinionated and supports all commonly deployed authentication and signature algorithms:

 * HMAC-SHA2
   * `HS256`